gabrielpulga/nlw2-proffy/README.md

 $ yarn start or npm run start
 ```

-You can read the resulting QRCode with [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or run on a emulator.
+You can read the resulting QRCode with [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or through an emulator.

 # :closed_book: License